giangubler/airpi/README.md

 Different files are included in different folders.

+## requirements
+The things you need to install are the following:
+- apache2
+- php5
+- mysql-server

 ## html
 This folder includes all the files needed for the webinterface to work.
 The files range from background to front php files.